• English

 Drive Type4WD

-Features: Features on board the Gurkha include a 7-inch touchscreen infotainment system with Android Auto and Apple CarPlay, manual AC, a 4-speaker sound system, and front power windows.
+Features: Key features on board include a 9-inch touchscreen infotainment system with Android Auto and Apple CarPlay, a digital instrument cluster, manual AC, and all powered windows.

-Safety: On the safety front, it gets dual front airbags, ABS with EBD, and rear parking sensors.
+Safety: On the safety front, it gets dual front airbags, rear parking sensors, and a tyre pressure monitoring system (TPMS).

 Rivals: The Gurkha’s primary rival is the Mahindra Thar.
 It can also be considered a rival to the Maruti Jimny.
-However, if you are looking for a monocoque SUV, you can consider similarly priced compact SUVs like the Skoda Kushaq, VW Taigun, Kia Seltos, MG Astor, Hyundai Creta, Nissan Kicks, Maruti Grand Vitara and Toyota Urban Cruiser Hyryder.
+However, if you are looking for a monocoque SUV, you can consider similarly priced compact SUVs such as the Skoda Kushaq, VW Taigun, Kia Seltos, MG Astor, Hyundai Creta, Maruti Grand Vitara, Toyota Urban Cruiser Hyryder, and Citroen C3 Aircross.
+It will also serve as an off-road alternative to the Tata Curvv and Citroen Basalt SUV-coupes.

 Read More